 Jen plays a big part in public awareness activities to promote animal welfare and works closely with the government and vets to help abandoned animals.
 She is bilingual speaking English and Cantonese fluently.
 She currently has 8 dogs including an Old English Sheepdog, two American Akitas and the love of her life: Jimmy (LAP’s mascot and active volunteer).

-Sheila McClelland has been passionately committed to animal welfare since she stepped up to rescue her first dog, Boodhai, in 1991.
+Sheila McClelland, the founder of LAP, has been passionately committed to animal welfare since she stepped up to rescue her first dog, Boodhai, in 1991.

 Shocked by the more than 25,000 abandoned dogs and cats killed by the Hong Kong Government each year, she decided to act.
 The result was LAP, first as Lamma Animal Protection, now broadened across Hong Kong into Lifelong Animal Protection, but still very much with animal protection at its core.